-The welding seam must be continuous over the entire length of the wedge (see Figure 3-8, 3-11).
+The welding seam must be continuous over the entire length of the wedge (see Figure 3-8, § 3-9).
 Specifications for the minimum numbers of side-stoppers and their positions are defined in the engine seating and foundation drawing.
-The minimum required contact surface of each wedge to the engine bedplate are also provided in the drawing.
+The minimum required contact surface of each wedge to the engine bedplate is also shown in the drawing.